 - Blood tests—Identify high levels of substances associated with bone cancer, such as alkaline phosphatase, lactate dehydrogenase and glucose (chondrosarcoma only)

 - X-ray—Takes an image of the body that allows a physician to see certain structures

-- Bone scan—A radioactive (but safe) substance is injected into the veins and gathers in the bones, where a special camera can then detect damaged areas
+- Bone scan—A radioactive (but safe) substance is injected in the veins and gathers in the bones, where a special camera can then detect damaged areas

 - PET scan (positron emission tomography)—Injects glucose (sugar) into the veins and uses a rotating scanner to look for malignant cells throughout the body, not just at the origin site of the cancer

 - MRI (magnetic resonance imaging)—Uses a magnet, radio waves and a computer to take detailed pictures of the inside of the body

 - Biopsy—Typically required to diagnose bone cancer, and uses a needle to remove cells or tissue for examination with a microscope

 Because bone cancer is complex, your treatment team will include specialists in surgical oncology, radiation oncology and orthopaedics who are closely integrated to provide the best outcome.
 Northwell Health Cancer Institute takes a comprehensive approach to treating bone cancer to provide the best outcome, including maximizing the chance of maintaining a limb impacted by cancer.

 There are several types of treatment for bone cancer, including:

 - Surgery—Surgery for bone cancer typically involves removing the tumor along with a margin of healthy tissue around it.
 If the tumor is located in a limb, every effort is used to keep it intact and functional whenever possible.